Canon 80D vs Panasonic GX9

 The GX9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 80D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 80D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 80D was succeeded by the Canon 90D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 80D Manual (free pdf) or the online Panasonic GX9 Manual.
+Further information on the features and operation of the 80D and GX9 can be found, respectively, in the Canon 80D Manual (free pdf) or the online Panasonic GX9 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 80D and the Panasonic GX9?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 80D:

 - More detail: Offers more megapixels (24 vs 20.2MP) with a 11% higher linear resolution.